-Once macro has been recorded, to test and edit the actions, press the {MACRO REC} button on the GUI to enter the Macro - Edit menu.
+Once the macro has been recorded, to test and edit the actions, touch the {Macro} button on the GUI to enter the Macro - Edit menu.
 If a macro has just been recorded, the functions/actions that have just been recorded are displayed in the Macro Actions table.
-To replay/test a macro, press the {Test Macro} button.
+In the "Test Macro" area, touch the {Run} button to test the macro just recorded.
+The "Single Step" button will run the macro one step at a time and the {Stop} button will stop the macro running.

-Pause
+Pause Macro

-A macro action sequence can be paused at any selected point, there are two ways to do this, either use the Action parameter to select a specific point in the action sequence and press {Pause}, or press the {Test Macro} button to run the macro sequence and then press {Pause}, at the required point.
-The next time the Test Macro is run, the macro will pause when it reaches the chosen point.
+A macro action sequence can be paused at any selected point, There are two ways to do this.
+Either use the Action parameter to select a specific point in the action sequence and press {Pause}, or press the {Run} button to run the macro sequence and then press {Pause}, at the required point.
+The next time the macro is run, the macro will pause when it reaches the chosen point.

-Wait
+Wait Until Loaded

-Wait function will make the macro pause until the file operation is complete.
+Wait Until Loaded function will make the macro pause until the file operation is complete.
 'Wait' can only be turned on for file operations.
 Waiting macros which get a re-trigger will behave exactly as if they were paused (i.e. they will stop waiting).